 Teacher Description: Students planning to pursue university programs in business, the social sciences (statistic based courses), and the humanities will benefit from this course.
-This course and the r numanilles wiii beneiit from this course. rnis course Page requires less previous knowledge, but requires high level thinking skills.
+This course requires less previous knowledge, but requires high level thinking skills.
 Students who have achieved below 85% in MCF3M1 may find this course very challenging.